Hozene/Hozene/README.md

   - Building and optimizing responsive websites
   - Exploring new technologies to improve web performance
   - Learning how to sail on open seas
-  - Running Tabletop Role-Playing Games as a Game Master, honing my leadership and creative problem-solving skills
+  - Running Tabletop Role-Playing Games as a Game Master

   ###### Through my interests, I continuously develop skills in leadership, problem-solving, and creativity <br> —whether I'm optimizing websites or crafting immersive game experiences.